Is social media a big part of your marketing strategy?

 - Understand the types of social media posts that drive the most traffic to your website.

-guide or course associated with a particular marketing strategy.
+I have found that my readers are more interested than ever in any type of guide or course associated with a particular marketing strategy.
 These types of posts are generating a lot of traffic, while also being shared regularly on social media (1k + shares per post is the norm).

 With this data, it only makes sense for me to push more of these posts in the months to come for my social media marketing strategy.
 I know my readers will enjoy the content.
 I also know they will share it on social media.
 It’s a win-win situation.